5th National Congress of the Communist Party of Vietnam: Opening ceremony

 Trường ended his speech by thanking the fraternal parties who were at the 5th National Congress, while at the same time highlighting the party's revolutionary character.
-The next speech was held by Lê Duẩn, the party General Secretary, who delivered the Political Report to the 5th National Congress.
+The next speech was made by Lê Duẩn, the party General Secretary, who delivered the Political Report to the 5th National Congress.
 He was given a standing applause by the delegates, and his delivering of the report was interrupted by punctuated pauses.

 Proceedings

 The Political Report was a severe self-criticism of the party's work since the 4th National Congress.
 Lê Đức Thọ, the Head of the party's Central Organizing Committee, talked of the need of regenerating the party by attacking corruption and incompetence within it.
 The Political Report criticized the old age of party cadres.
-In his speech to the congress Lê Duẩn said that there were to many old cadres who had limited understanding on how to perform their assigned tasks.
+In his speech to the Congress, Lê Duẩn said that there were too many old cadres who had a limited understanding of how to perform their assigned tasks.
 He went so far as to question "the responsibility of the organs of the Party and of the State, from the centre to the base" when referring to the party's management of the economy.
 He asked the congress to initiate a new purification campaign of the party so as to remove "incompetent and degenerated elements who could not preserve their revolutionary quality and who harm the prestige of the Party."
 The purification campaign aimed to expel 150,000–200,000 members from the party.

-In a report on the economic situation, and the Second Five-Year Plan approved at the 4th National Congress, Phạm Văn Đồng admitted it being a failure.
-The plan's objective was to move Vietnam from an economic of archaic production to a system of "great socialist production" which was supposed to be based upon the development of light industry and agriculture.
-The first stage called for given the people the essential needs to survive, however, this goal was not met, and during the plan, living conditions actually deteriorated.
+In a report on the economic situation, and the Second Five-Year Plan approved at the 4th National Congress, Phạm Văn Đồng considered it was a failure.
+The plan's objective was to move Vietnam from an economy of archaic production to a system of "great socialist production" which was supposed to be based upon the development of light industry and agriculture.
+The first stage called for giving the people the essential needs to survive; however, this goal was not met and, during the plan, living conditions actually deteriorated.
 Nguyen Lam, the Chairman of the State Planning Commission, told of the failures of the Second Five-Year Plan to the National Assembly in December 1980.
 The plan was abandoned before the stipulated period.